Can You Stain Teak Wood? (Here’s How)

 Teak wood is derived from the teak tree (known as Tectona grandis).
 It’s a tropical hardwood and is considered one of the finest woods.
-So, can you stain it?
+You can stain Teak wood because it’s a type of hardwood that accepts wood stain evenly because of its pores and porous texture.

 It’s recommended to use an oil-based stain over Teak wood as its solvent (natural or synthetic oil) is compatible with the wood’s natural oils.